Nelson Mandela was the shining example of grace and dignity on this...

 The Dean of Students will be responsible for the administrative functions of the Board.
 Each panel will consist of not fewer than three and not more than five members of the Board.
 At least one member of each panel will be a student and at least one member will be a member of the faculty.
 Each panel will sit for one month, but its term may be extended by the Dean of Students, or the Dean of Students may create an additional panel or panels as may be necessary to assure the prompt adjudication of cases.
 The term of any panel will be deemed to be automatically extended to the completion of its work on any case it has commenced hearing.
 The Dean of Students will designate the chairman of each panel.

-If, during the summer or during any other period, sufficient members of the Board are not available to create a panel, the Vice President for Enrollment & Student Affairs, at the request of the Dean of Students, may designate individuals to serve as interim members of the Board for the purpose of serving on a panel.
+If, during the summer or during any other period, sufficient members of the Board are not available to create a panel, the Office of the Provost, at the request of the Dean of Students, may designate individuals to serve as interim members of the Board for the purpose of serving on a panel.

 A student who has been found guilty of a violation of the code by the Dean of Students may request a hearing before a panel of the University Board on Student Conduct.
 Such a request must be filed with the Dean of Students in writing not later than ten days after notification by the Dean of Students of the findings of the dean.
 In his or her discretion, the Dean of Students may accept a late request for a hearing.